Lisa Rose

 Reasonable accommodations for people with disabilities are available upon

 request.
-Include a description of the accommodation you will need and tell ushow to contact you if we need more information.
-Make your request as early as
+Include a description of the accommodation you will need and tell us

 possible.
 Last minute requests will be accepted, but may be impossible to